j-tseng/matlab-for-beginners/README.md

 If you're speedy and finish quickly:
 - Load the `examgrades.mat` file (already imported with most MATLAB installations under the Statistics and Machine Learning Toolbox) and design your own analysis.
-- The data is a (120 students x 5 exams) array, where the grades are a value between 0 and 100.
+- The data is a (120 students x 5 exams) matrix, where the grades are a value between 0 and 100.
 - The five exams each cover the following topics: [math, math, literature, literature, comprehensive].